10 Exciting Adventure Sports to try in Malta

-Too scared of heights to climb or DWS?
+Are you too scared of heights to climb or DWS?
 Then do it sideways!
 Bouldering requires no equipment but your climbing shoes and bare hands.
 Coasteering involves climbing and bouldering along the coast until one can go no further, jumping into the sea, and swimming to the next suitable climbing point – a truly exhilarating way to explore the dramatic Maltese coastline.

 Diving is a huge sport in Malta.
 Boat dives and underwater caving are popular ways to experience the best of the sea.
 The fantastic limestone cliffs continue down to a depth of up to 100 metres into the water, with several caves and tunnels to tickle the curiosity of divers.
-Boat dives to inaccessible stretches of coast, reefs and wrecks reveal a wonderful abundance of marine life, such as seahorses, eagle rays and even blue sharks.
+Boat dives to inaccessible stretches of coast, reefs, and wrecks reveal a wonderful abundance of marine life, such as seahorses, eagle rays and even blue sharks.
 Gozo, in particular, is a world-renowned diving destination, and free diving is becoming increasingly popular locally.

 7. Mountain Biking

 Mountain biking is one of the most accessible adventure activities to enjoy and an excellent way of discovering what the islands themselves have to offer.
 Winding country roads will take you through picturesque valleys and along cliffs with stunning views, past prehistoric temples and other places of interest.
-Mountain biking as a sport in Malta is best done from October to May, when the weather is cooler and the islands are lush.
+Mountain biking as a sport in Malta is best done from October to May when the weather is cooler, and the islands are lush.
 In the hot months of summer, you could always stop for a refreshing swim along the way!

-9. Quad-bikes and Segeways
+9. Quad-bikes and Segways

 Quad-bikes or four-wheelers go hand in hand with the island life.
-This can be done for sport in Malta, as a way to discover paths off the beaten track, or just a means of transport.
+This can be done for sport in Malta, as a way to discover paths off the beaten track or just a means of transport.
 There are many rental places set up with quads.
 You can rent one of your own or join an organised tour.

-Segways are for those who want some adventure, but not too much!
-Segways are the nifty way to cover a lot of ground with the least effort.
+Segways are for those who want some adventure but not too much!
+Segways are a nifty way to cover a lot of ground with the least effort.
 Explore the same as you would while cycling but with the comfort and speed of this stand-up two-wheeler.
 Take one of several fun sightseeing segway tours; you can even pimp it up with other adventure activities, such as horse-riding, archery, go-carting, jet-skiing, anything really!